NCHRP 20-68A [Active]

 Scan 16-02 Leading Landscape Design Practices for Cost-Effective Roadside Water Management will review recent experience with green infrastructure practices for roadside water management to identify planning and design criteria, management practices, and exemplary applications that may be broadly useful in transportation agencies nationwide.
 The scan team's final report is available by clicking here.
 (22 Mb PDF file)

-Scan 17-01 Successful Approaches for the Use of Unmanned Aerial Systems by Surface Transportation Agencies will examine how agencies and their contractors are using UAS to facilitate for inspection, inventory, survey, and other operations and dealing with regulatory and other impediments to UAS deployment.
+Scan 17-01 Successful Approaches for the Use of Unmanned Aerial Systems by Surface Transportation Agencies investigated how agencies and their contractors are using UAS to facilitate inspection, inventory, survey, and other facility operations and dealing with regulatory and other impediments to UAS deployment.
 The scan team's final report is available by clicking here. ( 37 Mb PDF file).

 Scan 17-02 Successful Approaches to Accommodate Additional Modes and Services in Existing Right Of Way explored how agencies are accommodating transit, high occupancy vehicles, bikes, freight or enhanced pedestrian access within existing highway rights of way.
 The scan team's final report is available by clicking here.
 (18 Mb PDF file)

 Scan 17-03 Experiences in the Performance of Bridge Bearings And Expansion Joints Used For Highway Bridges will investigate leading practices for monitoring, inspection, testing, and remediation of bearings and expansion joints and implications of damage and repair experience for design.

-STATUS: (April 2017) A prospectus describing the Domestic Scan program as a whole, the scope of programmed scans, and the recent status of each scan may be viewed by clicking here.
-A second phase of the program was initiated in 2012; scan topics in the 12-00 series and higher are conducted under this second phase.
+STATUS: (January 2019) A prospectus describing the Domestic Scan program as a whole, the scope of programmed scans, and the recent status of each scan may be viewed by clicking here.
+A second phase of the program was initiated in 2012; scan topics in the 12-00 to 18-00 series have been conducted under this second phase.
 The 2nd-phase program-administration contract was awarded as NCHRP Project 20-68A(02).
 A 3rd phase is planned to begin in CY2019; the program-administration contract will be awarded as NCHRP 20-68D.
 However, all information on scan topics and progress is maintained on this web page.